shish/shm-cached/README.md

 - Shimmie then generates links like `https://mirror-c.mysite.com/_images/ab25bc2/42-tagme.jpg`
 - If the user visits the above URL, then
-  - `mirror-c` checks if it is responsible for this file
-  - if it is, and it has a copy, it sends it
+  - `mirror-c` checks to see which mirror is responsible for the file according to the load balancing algorithm.
+If somebody else is the current owner (eg the user is following an old link from google), it sends an HTTP redirect to that host
-  - if it is, and it doesn't have a copy, it fetches it from the backend
+  - If the server is responsible for a file but doesn't have a copy, it fetches from the backend source of truth
-  - if it isn't responsible (eg the load-balancing config has changed recently), it sends a HTTP redirect to the current owner
+  - The server sends the file to the client